-- A. Assessment Measure 6. - Students' oral communication competencies will be assessed on multiple occasions during the graduate program.
+- Students' oral communication competencies will be assessed on multiple occasions during the graduate program.
 Assessment will be made for the two seminars required for the completion of the graduate program in food science.
 The grading rubric utilized in the food science seminar class will be used for that purpose.
 In addition, the final defense seminar will be assessed using the rubric presented in Appendix 4. - These measures are direct. - Assessment measurement tools (See Appendix 4) - B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Organization/flow 0 1 1 6
+Organization/flow 0 0 1 5

-Language/delivery 0 0 2 6
+Language/delivery 0 0 2 4

-Clarity, legibility and visual designs 0 1 3 4
+Clarity, legibility and visual designs 0 0 1 5

-- The acceptable target met according to our preliminary data. - The ideal target was not met due to one student rated as Intermediate in both the 'Organization' and 'Clarity' subcategories. - The results are consistent with previous assessment years and indicate our MS students are mostly meeting the program expectations. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are mostly meeting expectations for the program with respect to oral communication skills. - To continue improving our students' oral communication skills, we will consider recommendation of available courses that address this such as a Scientific Presentations course offered within or outside of Bumpers College.
+- Both acceptable and ideal targets were met. - The results are consistent with previous assessment years and indicate our MS students are mostly meeting the program expectations. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are mostly meeting expectations for the program with respect to oral communication skills. - To continue improving our students' oral communication skills, we will consider recommendation of available courses that address this such as a Scientific Presentations course offered within or outside of Bumpers College.